 Root canals are completed to preserve teeth with badly infected roots.
-Inside each tooth is a chamber which houses nerves and blood vessels.
+Inside each tooth is a chamber that houses nerves and blood vessels.
 Sometimes, untreated decay or trauma can lead to this canal within the tooth getting infected.
 This infection can spread and become an abscess.
 Root canals are needed to remove the infected material inside the tooth, where it is replaced with an antibacterial filler that will preserve the tooth and healthy tissue surrounding it.

 The term “root canal” seems to elicit fear and anxiety for some people, but root canals are nothing like they were in previous decades.
 Modern root canals are actually quite safe, simple, and not uncomfortable procedures.

-A sequence of tests are performed to isolate the affected tooth.
+A sequence of tests is performed to isolate the affected tooth.
 This examination along with digital X-rays will help to isolate the problematic tooth.
 Depending on the test results, a root canal may be recommended.

 The tooth will be completely numbed using a combination of topical and local anesthetic.
 Once you are fully numb, the canal inside the tooth will be cleaned and sealed with a filler.
 This process usually takes a single visit but in cases of excessive swelling or abscessing it may take two procedures (first for the placement of an antibiotic inside the tooth so that the swelling can go down, and a second to complete the root canal.)
 Once the root canal is completed, the dentist will place a temporary filling material.
 Usually, this material is later replaced with a permanent crown over the tooth.